syncfusion-content/blazor-docs/blazor/toast/how-to/show-different-types-of-toast.md

+---
+layout: post
+title: How to Show Different Types Of Toast in Blazor Toast Component | Syncfusion
+description: Checkout and learn about Show Different Types Of Toast in Blazor Toast component of Syncfusion, and more details.
+platform: Blazor
+control: Toast
+documentation: ug
+---

 # Show different types of toast

 The Blazor toast has the following predefined styles that can be defined using the `CssClass` property for achieving different types of toast: